wedaa/LongTail-Log-Analysis/README.md

 24) RELEASE 2:  Make a chart/Graph of IP addresses that attack more than one host.

-37) RELEASE 2: I need to analyze "sshd Disconnect" messages that come from hosts that have not actively tried to login.

 39) RELEASE 2: I need to analyze ssh_keys as logins.